lachlanw-117/Wright-Home-Assistant/README.md

 # Wright Home Assistant

-This is the version-controlled part of the Home Assistant setup running in our home.
+This is the version-controlled portion of the Home Assistant setup running in our home.

-It brings together Zigbee, Matter, Thread and Wi-Fi devices across lighting, heating, blinds, appliances and network recovery.
+It brings together Zigbee, Matter, Thread and Wi-Fi devices across lighting, temperature control, blinds, appliances and network recovery.

 The basic approach is:

-- Physical controls for things we use all the time
+- Physical controls for most things
 - Automations where they remove effort or make devices behave more intelligently
 - The Home Assistant app for quick changes, detailed controls and anything less routine
-- YAML, Git and Visual Studio Code for configuration that benefits from being readable and version controlled
+- AI first development, either into HA directly, or Git and Visual Studio Code for configuration that benefits from being readable and version controlled

 This is a real, working configuration.
 It is not intended to be a polished set of universal templates or something another person can install unchanged.